 For financial reporting purposes, Muscatine Community School District has included all funds, organizations, agencies, boards, commissions and authorities.
 The District has also considered all potential component units for which it is financially accountable and other organizations for which the nature and significance of their relationship with the District are such that exclusion would cause the District's financial statements to be misleading or incomplete.
-The Governmental Accounting Standards Board has set forth criteria to be considered in determining financial accountability.
-These criteria include appointing a voting majority of an organization's governing body and (1) the ability of the District to impose its will on that organization or (2) the potential for the organization to provide specific benefits to, or impose specific financial burdens on, the District.
+The Governmental Accounting Standards Board (GASB) has set forth criteria to be considered in determining financial accountability.
+These criteria include appointing a voting majority of an organization's governing body and (1) the ability of the District to impose its will on that organization or (2) the potential for the organization to provide specific benefits to, or impose specific financial burdens on, the District; and (3) fiscal dependency.
+The District has no component units which meet the GASB criteria.